-Further, the repayment of these bonds is made without any delay and with interest.
-In some rare situations, there are chances that there is a default in repayment of the amount but mostly the repayments are made even if the projects fail.
+Further, the issuer repays these bonds without any delay and with interest.
+In some rare situations, there are chances that there is a default in repayment of the amount but mostly, the repayments are made even if the projects fail.
 In some situations, the municipalities may ask for higher taxes to compensate for the loss of revenue.
-The investor’s money is at a very lower or negligible risk when they invest their money in these bonds and the credit ratings of these bonds are very strong.
+The investor’s money is at a very lower or negligible risk when they invest their money in these bonds, and the credit ratings of these bonds are very strong.

 Types of General Obligation Bond

-The General Obligation bonds are mainly of two types that include Limited tax- General obligation bonds and unlimited tax- General Obligation bonds.
+The General Obligation bonds are mainly of two types: Limited tax General obligation bonds and unlimited tax General Obligation bonds.
 These two types of bonds are discussed below-

-- Limited Tax: In the case of a limited tax General obligation bond, the municipalities are allowed to raise property taxes if it is essential to meet the current debt obligations but the increase in taxes is bound by the statutory limit.
+- Limited Tax: In the case of a limited tax General obligation bond, the municipalities are allowed to raise property taxes if it is essential to meet the current debt obligations, but the statutory limit binds the increase in taxes.
 Moreover, in this kind of bond, approval from taxpayers is not generally needed.

-- Unlimited Tax: In the case of unlimited tax- general obligation bonds the approval of the taxpayer is required.
-The unlimited tax- GO obligation is almost similar to the limited tax- General obligation bonds but here there is no limit on the increase of property tax.
-Even the property tax can be raised up to 100% but the approval of the taxpayer is required.
+- Unlimited Tax: In the case of unlimited tax-general obligation bonds, the taxpayer’s approval is required.
+The unlimited tax-GO obligation is almost similar to the limited tax- General obligation bonds but here, there is no limit on the increase of property tax.
+Even the property tax can rise 100%, but the taxpayer’s approval is required.